tiozzom4tteo/Sensor_Data_Factory/README.md

 ## Evaluation

-`
-Feedback Object Oriented Programming

 Evaluation: 2/3

 Mandatory constraints:
-+Satisfied
++ Satisfied

 Object orientation:
-+Encapsulation
++ Encapsulation
-+Modularity (logical model and GUI are separated) +Extensibility and scalability, polymorphism +Efficiency and robustness
++ Modularity (logical model and GUI are separated)
++ Extensibility and scalability, polymorphism
++ Efficiency and robustness

 Functionality:
-+Keyboard shortcuts
++ Keyboard shortcuts
-+Interactive simulation
++ Interactive simulation

 GUI:
--Unintuitive use
+- Unintuitive use
--Resizing management can be improved
+- Resizing management can be improved
-+Displays different types of data appropriately
++ Displays different types of data appropriately

 Suggestions for improvements:
 None.
-`